pbkhrv/rtl_433-hass-addons/rtl_433_mqtt_autodiscovery/README.md

-# rtl_433 MQTT Auto Discovery Home Assistant Add-On
+# rtl_433 MQTT Auto Discovery Home Assistant Add-on

+## About

-This add-on is a simple wrapper around the [rtl_433_mqtt_hass.py](https://github.com/merbanan/rtl_433/blob/a20cd1a62caa52dad97e4a99f8373b2fba3986d9/examples/rtl_433_mqtt_hass.py) script that's part of the excellent [rtl_433 project](https://github.com/merbanan/rtl_433).
+This add-on is a simple wrapper around the [rtl_433_mqtt_hass.py](https://github.com/merbanan/rtl_433/blob/a20cd1a62caa52dad97e4a99f8373b2fba3986d9/examples/rtl_433_mqtt_hass.py) script that's part of the excellent [rtl_433] project(https://github.com/merbanan/rtl_433).

+rtl_433 is a software package that receives wireless sensor data via [one of the supported SDR dongles](https://triq.org/rtl_433/HARDWARE.html), decodes and outputs it in a variety of formats including JSON and MQTT.
+The wireless sensors that rtl_433 understands transmit data mostly on 433.92 MHz, 868 MHz, 315 MHz, 345 MHz, and 915 MHz ISM bands.

+## How it works

+All the add-on does is run rtl_433_mqtt_hass.py inside the Home Assistant OS supervisor.
 Quoting the script's description:

 > Publish Home Assistant MQTT auto discovery topics for rtl_433 devices.